sanghack81/sanghack81.github.io/index.md

 </div>

 <br>
-<em>I am seeking self-motivated **undergraduate interns** with strong problem-solving abilities and excellent communication skills who can work in a collaborative environment.
+<em>Causality lab. is seeking self-motivated **undergraduate interns** with strong problem-solving abilities and excellent communication skills who can work in a collaborative environment.
-Please email me if you are interested in solving problems in causal inference.</em>
+Please email me if you are interested in solving problems in causal inference (check out Research Topics below).</em>
 <br>

 <p style="margin-bottom:1.25cm;"></p>